Thinkmill/keystatic/design-system/packages/utils/README.md

 # @keystar-ui/utils

-Utilities for the Voussoir design system.
+Utilities for the Keystar UI design system.